Clifford Roberts: Death

 At age 83, Roberts had been in ill health for several months with cancer, and had a debilitating stroke.
-On September 29, 1977, a year after stepping down, Roberts killed himself via a self-inflicted gunshot on the banks of Ike's Pond at Augusta.
-His mother, Rebecca Roberts, had taken her own life by gunshot wound in 1913.
+On September 29, 1977, a year after stepping down, Roberts died of suicide by gunshot on the banks of Ike's Pond at Augusta.
+His mother, Rebecca Roberts, had died of suicide by gunshot wound in 1913.
+Several weeks after his death, a bronze plaque in his honor was unveiled at the clubhouse entrance.

-Several weeks later, a bronze plaque in his honor was unveiled at the clubhouse entrance.
+At his death, Roberts was worth over $100 million.
+He left the bulk of his estate to Planned Parenthood.
+He is reported to have disliked children and once denied admission to Augusta National to a father of five children.
+He is reported to have said that "anyone stupid enough" to have that many offspring "isn't smart enough to belong to Augusta National."

 Legacy

-Roberts received many awards and honors during his lifetime, including: service on the PGA Advisory Committee from its inception in 1943 until his death, appointment by the United States Golf Association to serve on the Bob Jones Award Selection Committee, and election to the World Golf Hall of Fame in 1978.
+Roberts received many awards and honors during his lifetime, including service on the PGA Advisory Committee from its inception in 1943 until his death, appointment by the United States Golf Association to serve on the Bob Jones Award Selection Committee, and election to the World Golf Hall of Fame in 1978.

-Roberts was the subject of a book titled The Making of the Masters, Clifford Roberts, Augusta National, and Golf's Most Prestigious Tournament by David Owen, published in 1999.
+Roberts was the subject of a book titled The Making of the Masters: Clifford Roberts, Augusta National, and Golf's Most Prestigious Tournament by David Owen, published in 1999.